Liv.e

-Hailee Olivia Williams (born 1998), known professionally as Liv.e (pronounced 'Liv'), is an American singer, songwriter, rapper and record producer.
+Hailee Olivia Williams (born January 8, 1998), known professionally as Liv.e (pronounced 'Liv'), is an American singer, songwriter, rapper and record producer.
 Originally from Dallas, Texas, her sound has been described as 'defying categorisation', incorporating elements from R&B, neo-soul, pop, hip-hop and jazz.

 Liv.e began her career with a series of EPs in 2017 and 2018.
 After collaborating with artists such as Earl Sweatshirt and Pink Siifu, she released her solo debut album Couldn't Wait to Tell You in 2020 to critical acclaim.
 Her following album, Girl in the Half Pearl, was released to further acclaim in 2023.
-Liv.e's most recent release was the synth-punk and synthwave-influenced Past Futur.e (2024).
+Liv.e's most recent solo release was the synth-punk and synthwave-influenced Past Futur.e (2024).
+In 2025, she formed the supergroup GENA with drummer Karriem Riggins, releasing the album The Pleasure Is Yours in 2026.

 Liv.e produces music under the alias HayLee, and also raps under the name Jade Fox as part of the music group Kryptonyte.

 Early life

 Hailee Olivia Williams was born in Dallas, Texas in 1998.
 She was raised in a religious Baptist household and has described her parents as 'avid church-goers'.
 Her family is highly musical: her father, Norman Williams, played piano for several blues and gospel ensembles, her mother sang in the local church choir, and her brother, drummer TaRon Lockett, has played with artists including Erykah Badu and Prince.
 She attended Booker T. Washington High School for the Performing and Visual Arts, graduating in 2016, and then studied architecture and object design at the School of the Art Institute of Chicago for a year before dropping out.